Clarifying questions

 When you may see clarifying questions

-Clarifying questions appear for task-execution requests where Assistant needs your judgment before producing a substantial artifact or taking action.
+Clarifying questions appear for task-execution requests where Glean needs your judgment before producing a substantial artifact or taking action.
 This includes work such as drafting a document, creating a presentation, taking action on an enterprise data source, or running a multi-step analysis.

 You won't see clarifying questions for information-seeking requests like searching for a document, asking a factual question, or getting a quick answer.
-For these queries, Assistant proceeds immediately with the best answer it can find.
+For these queries, Glean proceeds immediately with the best answer it can find.